BMcKiernan/DjangoDBProject/README.md

    But notice the cool feature where the User Data button shows only when you've been verified

-   If you want to create a user and and create the purchase history through the admin part of the site Go about creating a user through the sign up part of the website.
+   If you want to create a user and and create the purchase history through the admin part of the site, Go about creating a user through the sign up part of the website.
    Log in to see that it works.